shanyoumu461/Algebra-of-Boole/README.md

 Algebra of Boole

+All the work referenced to [Boole Reduction: A challenge for programmers | MathFoundations 269 | N J Wildberger (youtube.com)](https://www.youtube.com/watch?v=AJr44JgbKho&list=PLIljB45xT85CnIGIWb7tH1F_S2PyOC8rb&index=19)，The relevant code is in [shanyoumu461/Algebra-of-Boole: Algebra Of Boole (github.com)](https://github.com/shanyoumu461/Algebra-of-Boole/tree/main).

-You can use this library to make simple logical judgments：Use logical expressions containing specific symbols"-->、|、&、~"：
+`LogicJudge.py` is used to judge logical expressions.
+You can use this library to make simple logical judgments.
+The logical expressions containing specific symbols"-->、|、&、~"：

 + "-->": reasoning,
 + "|": or,